dgudenkov-foreign-languages-homework/homework/homework-173/page.md

     8 - c

 4.
-    - I have seen him twice earlier today
+    - I saw him twice earlier today
     - We were on the beach this time last week
     - They aren't home yet.
 They have gone to see the new James Bond film this afternoon
     - I read two of his books last week.
 There are only eight more to go!